meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/README.md

      - `models/model-carbon-intensity-sqlite`
      - `models/topics.index.m5oc`

-### Step 7: Make sure everything works!
+### Step 7: Verify FTP Works

-Now all you have to do is check to make sure that everything works as expected:
+1. Connect using an FTP client to the instance

-1. Go back to the instance using your browser and check that we can see reports being generated in Analyze .
+1. Make sure that the FTP username and password are correct
-1. Connect using an ftp client to the instance and make sure that the ftp username/password are correct and that you can see the meltano project.
+1. Verify you can see the meltano project

-And we're good to go! 🎉
+And with that, we're good to go! 🎉

 ## Maintaining an Existing Instance